 £3750, payable in full or in 6 instalments of £625.
 Places booked by 31st January will receive a 10% early bird booking discount, paying £3375.

 Entry: is by application.
-Applications will be open in September 2021.
+Applications will be open on 1st September 2021.

 Open days: tbc.
 The open day will be held in Croydon, CR0 9AA.
 Open days are an opportunity to meet the course leader, visit the venue and hear more about the course.